ritikakhandelwal-17/Dashboard/README.md

 7.Timetable:  Section containing information about classes in upcoming days with scrolling and color of changes as pointer is on the element.

-8. Task:  Section containing information about task to complete all tasks button at end.
+8. Task:  Section containing information about task to complete all tasks button at end , scrolling effect and color change as pointer hover upon it.

 9. My Courses:  Section containing information about all courses with scrolling and color of changes as pointer is on the element.

+To include color changing effect two functions were made in javascript which chages color on mouseover and restore prevous color on mouse out.

 To run it on your System clone the repository on your system.